Sellastic/sellastic.app/README.md

 * Install [Python 3.11](https://www.python.org/downloads/) on your system.
 * Download sellastic.app project on your system.
-* Run `python3 -m venv venv` on project folder.
+* Run `python3 -m venv venv` on sellastic.app project folder.
 This will create the venv directory on your project folder, and also create directories inside it containing a copy of the Python interpreter and various supporting files.
 * For Windows:
   * First run `venv\Scripts\activate.bat` for activating your virtual environment.
 This will install proper packages.
   * Then run `python app.py`